LoopScheduler/LoopScheduler/README.md

   ```
   mkdir Build
   cd Build
-  cmake .. -DBUILD_TESTS=ON && make
+  cmake .. -DLOOPSCHEDULER_BUILD_TESTS=ON && make
   ```

 To build using CMake on Windows:

   1. Download and install CMake from: https://cmake.org/download/
-  2. Open the project in CMake and enable the BUILD_TESTS option to build the tests.
+  2. Open the project in CMake and enable the LOOPSCHEDULER_BUILD_TESTS option to build the tests.
   3. Generate the project for an IDE and use the supported IDE to build.

 The static library will be built to be used in another CMake project or to be linked.